chelsea-hansen/RSV-Interventions/README.md

 The age distribution should be disaggregated into 5 age groups (<6 months, 6-11 months, 1-4 years, 5-59 years, 60+ years).
 The code could be modified to use different age groups.

 ## Demographic data
-The code will also require birth rates, net migration rates, and the age-specific population distribution.
-The ```1.data_prep.R``` R script will pull and format all of the necessary data using the ```tidycensus``` R package.
+The model will also require birth rates, net migration rates, and the age-specific population distribution.
+The ```1.data_prep.R``` R script will pull the necessary data using the ```tidycensus``` R package for the year 2022 (most recent available data).
 This code will create 3 datasets and save them together as a list.
 1. The first dataset is all of the fixed parameter values.
 2. The second dataset you will create is ```yinit.rds```.
 This dataset divides the population from 13 age groups (<2m, 2-3m, 4-5m, 6-7, 8-9, 10-11m, 1y, 2-4y, 5-9y, 10-19y, 20-39y, 40-59y, 60+y) into starting values for the model compartments.
 Note: these age groups are not the same as the age groups from the RSV age distributions.
 3.The code will also save another format of this dataset ```yinit.vector.rds```